Bank of England sets itself 'stretching' diversity targets

 The statement said the targets, which will be reviewed in 2025, focus on where progress is most needed and reflect a commitment to having more women and ethnic minority employees in senior management but also in ensuring that that the “pipeline of talent is diverse.”

-The bank, which sets interest rates and oversees financial stability in Britain, also acknowledged that it did not achieve its 2020 goal of greater female representation.
+The bank also acknowledged that it did not achieve its 2020 goal of greater female representation.
 For example, only 31.7% of senior managers were women instead of the 35% aimed for.

-“Making the bank a genuinely inclusive workplace is integral to getting the day job right," Andrew Bailey, the bank's governor, said.
+“Making the bank a genuinely inclusive workplace is integral to getting the day job right," Bailey said.
 “We need people to bring their different experiences to the table, and to represent fully the people of this country.”

-The bank commissioned a review of ethnic diversity and inclusion in September.
-It said at the time the review had two overarching aims: to ensure the bank is on “the right path, with momentum, towards attracting and retaining an ethnically diverse workforce at all levels; and for the bank to be a BAME employer of choice.”